-Last year, a book about decluttering took the internet by storm.
-Perhaps you have heard of it, The Life Changing Magic of Tidying Up* by Marie Kondo also known as the KonMari method.
+Last year, a book about decluttering took the internet by storm, The Life Changing Magic of Tidying Up* by Marie Kondo also known as the KonMari method (and now it’s a TV show on Netflix, Tidying Up with Marie Kondo).

-I really liked Marie’s advice to declutter one category at a time and to lay it all out on the floor.
+Marie’s advice to declutter one category at a time and to lay it all out is beneficial.

 Seeing all of your shirts spread across your floor instead of hanging in the closet is a great way to see just how many shirts you actually own.

-1. It is about more than sparking joy.
+1. Decluttering is about more than sparking joy.

 If we are truly honest, the question of whether or not we keep our things cannot be answered by simply answering that one question.
 Our lives are complex and a lot of the things we own reflect that.